-Have you ever wonder how it is to work with Bluetooth Low Energy, or maybe you think that BLE is a pain in the ass when you need to play with it on the iOS / MacOS side?
+Have you ever wondered what it is like to work with Bluetooth Low Energy?
+Or maybe you think that BLE is a pain in the ass when you need to play with it on the iOS / MacOS side?

 unsupported error).
 Moreover, CoreBluetooth support is entirely necessary to work with BLE.